Bath & Body Works Inc. (BBWI) Shares Plummet Below 1-Year High

 Sponsored

-The average price predicted for Bath & Body Works Inc. (BBWI) by analysts is $49.56, which is $13.28 above the current market price.
-The public float for BBWI is 222.32M, and at present, short sellers hold a 5.26% of that float.
-On April 13, 2023, the average trading volume of BBWI was 3.05M shares.
+The average price estimated by analysts for BBWI is $49.56, which is $13.73 above than the current price.
+The public float for BBWI is 222.32M, and at present, short sellers hold a 4.71% of that float.
+The average trading volume of BBWI on April 17, 2023 was 3.05M shares.

 BBWI’s Market Performance

-The stock of Bath & Body Works Inc. (BBWI) has seen a -0.49% decrease in the past week, with a -0.63% drop in the past month, and a -20.59% fall in the past quarter.
-The volatility ratio for the week is 4.06%, and the volatility levels for the past 30 days are at 4.04% for BBWI.
-The simple moving average for the past 20 days is 0.95% for BBWI’s stock, with a -3.87% simple moving average for the past 200 days.
+The stock of Bath & Body Works Inc. (BBWI) has seen a -4.00% decrease in the past week, with a 1.89% rise in the past month, and a -23.03% fall in the past quarter.
+The volatility ratio for the week is 4.00%, and the volatility levels for the past 30 days are at 3.91% for BBWI.
+The simple moving average for the past 20 days is -0.60% for BBWI’s stock, with a -5.30% simple moving average for the past 200 days.

 Analysts’ Opinion of BBWI